 Alumni

-Graduate student alumni of the GALE Lab group can take their degrees in many directions.
-Where are these former students now?
+Alumni of the GALE Lab group take their degrees in many directions.
+Where are former students now?

-Taylor Dorn completed his PhD at UCLA in 2023 with wide-ranging research interests focusing on sedimentary processes on Earth and Mars.
+Taylor Dorn (PhD class of 2023) is a tenure-track professor in GIS at Front Range Community College.
+At UCLA, his wide-ranging research interests covered sedimentary processes on Earth and Mars.
 In his dissertation, entitled “The Transport, Accumulation, and Abrasive Capacity of Sediment in Aeolian Dominated Landscapes on Earth and Mars”, Taylor combined field work, remote sensing, and experimental studies to answer the many unknowns in this diverse research field.
 Aside from research, while at UCLA Taylor was also involved in student leadership as an officer in the Earth, Planetary, and Space Science Student Organization (EPSSSO) and involved in the ‘Letters to a Pre-Scientist’ program that allows middle school students a more accessible and personal view of science.
 Prior to joining the GALE lab he received his Master’s degree in Geology at the University of Louisiana at Lafayette and a Bachelor’s degree in Physical Geography at Texas State University.
-After graduating UCLA, Taylor joined Front Range Community College as a tenure-track professor in GIS.
 More of Taylor’s work can be found at tdgeology.com

 Dorn, T., and M. Day, “Exploring the transition between water-and wind-dominated landscapes in Deep Springs, California, as an analog for transitioning landscapes on Mars,” Earth Surface Dynamics, 11(2), (2023), 149-165. https://doi.org/10.5194/esurf-11-149-2023